kbase/execution_engine2/unit_testing_guidelines.md

 If the service is easy to set up and run locally, an integration test with a live service is likely the best choice.
-Databases like MongoDB often fit this category as it is quick to download and run a binary.
+Databases like MongoDB often fit this category as it is quick to download and run a binary or Docker image.

-If the service is more difficult, a mock server might be employed to mock the service responses.
-This is dangerous because if the service API changes, the tests will result in false positives.
+If the service is more difficult to run locally, a mock server might be employed to mock the service responses.
+This is dangerous because if the service API changes, the test results will contain false positives.
 An example is using a mock server in the [KBase auth2](https://github.com/kbase/auth2) repo to mock identity provider services, which cannot be installed locally and cannot be incorporated into automated testing without enormous difficulty.